xan1242/NFSU-XtendedInput/README.md

-# Need for Speed (Black Box) - Xtended Input
+# Need for Speed Underground & Underground 2 - Xtended Input

 This is a plugin for NFS Underground & Underground 2 which brings XInput support to the games!

 Currently a work in progress, but fully usable and playable!

-Planned to bring to other NFS games in the future!
+Planned to bring to other NFS games in the future! (in the form of another project)

 ## Features